 |WMG||This article contains wild mass guessing, or original research about the settings, characters, or events in a work of fiction.|

 This page contains notes about the language of the Eloi in The Time Machine, an 1895 speculative fiction novel by H. G. Wells.
-Because this novel has entered the public domain in USA, Canada, and Australia, and will soon enter the public domain (now!) in Europe, TTM is fair game for sequels, prequels, and alternate-point-of-view parodies by fans.
+Because this novel has entered the public domain everywhere but a handful of countries, TTM is fair game for sequels, prequels, and alternate-point-of-view parodies by fans.
 Characterizing the language of the Eloi allows for consistency among fan works set in this novel's setting, at least in those that reject Stephen Baxter's The Time Ships.

 A time traveller from late nineteenth-century England travels to England in AD 802701 and meets the Eloi, a race appearing to have descended from upper-class humans who live above ground in what at first appears to be a utopia.
 When he more briefly meets the Morlocks, another race appearing to have descended from lower-class humans who live below ground and raise the Eloi for food, he realizes the true crapsaccharine nature of England in this time.

 The Eloi of the novel do not speak Modern English, the language of Great Britain and the United States of America around the twentieth century AD.
 TTM was adapted into two films which postulate that Modern English has survived for eight hundred millennia, possibly to help move the plot forward without making the film as long as Dances with Wolves.